 How does the Forum table withstand the 'heavy' demands of the contemporary workplace?
-The What do you find to be the most challenging as- astonishing thing about the Forum table series is that it has visual weight and, unlike many tables in the workstation or meeting setting, it has a deing way and as simple as possible.
+The astonishing thing about the Forum table series is that it has visual weight and, unlike many tables in the workstation or meeting setting, it has a deing way and as simple as possible.
 We love simple liberately grounded approach.
-It strongly comple- Woodstock looks both modern and familiar, and ments the surrounding architecture with a hand- we really like it when we awaken this feeling in crafted look and subtle details and solid wood.
+It strongly complements the surrounding architecture with a hand- we really like it when we awaken this feeling in crafted look and subtle details and solid wood.
 These details add design value and a homely feel, which, I believe, intrigues many users.

 In what ways are designing for the home and designing for the workplace different?
-Designing for the workplace has more rigorous requirements actually about sensuality.
+Designing for the workplace has more rigorous requirements environments to be sterile or stereotyped.